 McConnells Mill State Park

 McConnells Mill State Park, in Lawrence County, encompasses 2,546 acres of the spectacular Slippery Rock Creek Gorge.
-Created by the draining of glacial lakes thousands of years ago, the gorge has steeps sides and the valley floor is littered with huge boulders and is a national natural landmark.
+Created by the draining of glacial lakes thousands of years ago, the gorge has steep sides and the valley floor is littered with huge boulders and is a national natural landmark.
 A gristmill built in the 1800s is open for tours.
 The park is open from sunrise to sunset, year-round.

 Picnicking: The Kildoo Picnic Area is adjacent to the parking area at the northern end of the gorge near the Old Mill.
 A steep trail leads down to the Old Mill.
 Charcoal grills and restrooms are available.
 Alcoholic beverages are prohibited.

 A playfield is across the road from the Kildoo Picnic Area.
 This field may be used for softball and other activities during the summer and for sledding during the winter months.